-The cost of the group term life insurance that you must include in your employees' income is not the actual cost of the extra coverage, but an amount figured using monthly costs listed later.
-See Monthly cost includible in employee's income.
+The cost of the group term life insurance that you must include in your employees' income is not the actual cost of the excess coverage.
+Instead, it is the amount figured using monthly costs listed under Monthly cost includible in employee's income, later.